Unit XI. Healing

 with Light and beauty and capable of giving love to all comers without discrimination.

-It feels compassion for those enmeshed in ignorance and evil and is able to
+It feels compassion for those enmeshed in ignorance and evil and is able

-world and so engages in selfless service.
+work in the world and so engages in selfless service.

 Exercise: Soul work